 With this document, you allow others to know if you want any and all medical care applied as long as possible to sustain your life or if you do not want this type of care.
 If you fail to have such a document in place, or the document is not created properly, other people may make these decisions for you.

-Why Do You Need an Attorney to Aid in Your Advanced Medical Directive?
+Why Do You Need an Estate Planning Attorney to Aid in Your Advanced Medical Directive?

 Making the decision to create an advanced medical directive can bring peace of mind, especially as you realize it allows you to make big decisions on your own.
-To get started, contact Legacy Lawyers for a free initial consultation or attend a seminar to learn more.
+To get started, contact Legacy Lawyers for a free initial consultation learn more.